 PNG itself is strictly a single-image format.
-However, it may be necessary to store multiple images within one file; for example, this is needed to convert some GIF files.
-In the future, a multiple-image format based on PNG may be defined.
-Such a format will be considered a separate file format and will have a different signature.
+However, it may be necessary to store multiple images within one file; for example, this is needed to convert GIF animation files.
+The PNG Development Group has defined and approved a multiple-image format based on PNG, called "Multiple-image Network Graphics (MNG)" [MNG].
+This is considered a separate file format and has a different signature.
 PNG-supporting applications may or may not choose to support the multiple-image format.